josephmbarnby/Bayesian-Mental-State-Inference-Model/README.md

 #### Simulate some data

-Sweep through a series of values of one parameters to assess it's contribution to attributional dynamics
+Sweep through a series of values of one parameters to assess it's contribution to attributional dynamics.
+This is a very useful function to generate some formal predictions for how the model might perform under certain conditions.

 ```{r}
 simulatedata_HISI(x = 'pHI0', values = 10, samples = 100, trials = 10, partners = 2, plot = 1)